What drives someone to fund a 10,000-year clock buried inside a Texas mountain?

 Is Jeff Bezos an introvert or extrovert?

-Bezos appears introverted in his personal energy management—valuing morning solitude, limiting meetings, and preferring deep work.
-However, he displays extroverted leadership in shaping Amazon's culture and public presence.
+Bezos appears introverted in his personal energy management: morning solitude, limited meetings, deep work.
+But he displays extroverted leadership in shaping Amazon's culture and public presence.
 This combination is common in Type 8s who are naturally commanding but strategic about energy expenditure.

 What motivates Jeff Bezos beyond money?

-Bezos is motivated by legacy and impact measured in centuries.
+Legacy and impact measured in centuries.
 His 10,000-year clock, Blue Origin's mission to protect Earth through space expansion, and his systematic philanthropy all point to someone thinking far beyond personal wealth.
-As he stated, "Blue Origin is the most important work I'm doing"—a company that doesn't yet generate profit.
+As he stated, "Blue Origin is the most important work I'm doing."
+A company that doesn't yet generate profit.

 How does Jeff Bezos handle failure?

 Bezos views failure as essential to innovation.
-His famous quote: "If you're not failing, you're not innovating enough."
+"If you're not failing, you're not innovating enough."
 At Amazon, he institutionalized "working backwards" from customer needs and accepting that most experiments will fail.
-This comfort with failure reflects Type 8 confidence—failures don't threaten his identity because his security comes from internal sources, not external validation.
+This comfort with failure reflects Type 8 confidence: failures don't threaten his identity because his security comes from internal sources, not external validation.

 Why did Jeff Bezos step down as Amazon CEO?